-Jeffrey P. Gold, M.D.
+Jeffrey P. Gold, MD

-Dr. Gold's service has included more than 50 professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
-He was recently elected to the American Medical Association’s Council on Medical Education and the Liaison Committee on Medical Education and has served as president of the Thoracic Surgery Directors Association, a national organization devoted to improving the education of resident physicians.
+Dr. Gold's national leadership is extensive, and has included more than 50 national professional committees and more than 100 national organizations, volunteer boards, government/public health councils, and industry.
+He has recently served as the Chair the American Medical Association’s Council on Medical Education and the AMA/AAMC’s Liaison Committee on Medical Education.
+He is a member of the AMA House of Delegates.
 Dr. Gold has also served in numerous roles on governing boards and as the elected leader of regional and national professional, accreditation and advocacy organizations in the educational, research and clinical care delivery sectors.

 Dr. Gold served as president of the Thoracic Surgery Directors Association and was recently elected to the Board of the Accreditation Council on Graduate Medical Education as well as several other national leadership positions in the Association of American Medical Colleges, the American Medical Association and other prestigious organizations.
 He has been repeatedly recognized as a Top 50 Health Care Executive and as a Top 100 Physician Executive, as well many national awards for service leading numerous community volunteer programs, philanthropic campaigns and programs.
 He continues his research interests actively with ongoing publications and presentations and continues to serve several journal editorial boards.
 Dr. Gold has authored over 200 peer-reviewed manuscripts, 250 national presentations, 40 books and chapters and over 300 invited professorships and keynote presentations.